25th World Scout Jamboree: Opening ceremony

 The opening ceremony was held at Saemangeum on the evening of Wednesday 2 August.
 The main speaker was the President of South Korea, Yoon Suk Yeol with his first lady, Kim Keon-hee, who both wore Scout uniforms.
 Also speaking was Bear Grylls, the Chief Ambassador of World Scouting.
 The event included music and a drone light show.

 During the opening ceremony, 108 Scouts suffered from heat-related illnesses and exhaustion due to the extreme heatwave and were taken to the hospital that night.
 Social media profiles of certain Scouts who attended clearly conveyed the poor preparation of the Korean Scout Association.
 Some parents of the Scouts pointed out the poor management and lack of sufficient infrastructures against the heatwave.

 Pillars of the jamboree program

+View of part of the Jamboree site.

 The jamboree program is composed of five pillars: Scouting for Life, Smart & Scientific, Safe & Secure, Sustainability, and ACT (Adventure, Culture, and Tradition):